Basil Coleman: Career

 In his later years, Coleman led masterclasses and directed a number of student productions, including those at The Royal College of Music, Guildhall School, and the Britten-Pears School in Aldeburgh.
 Coleman died on 19 March 2013, aged 96.

+The Basil Coleman Opera Award, funded by his bequest to the Royal College of Music, London, supports young singers while studying at the College.
+Recipients of the Award have included the countertenor Hugh Cutting and the soprano Henna Mun.
+Basil Coleman also left a bequest to Britten Pears Arts to support opera productions.
+The sixtieth anniversary production of Curlew River (2024) was supported by his bequest, and Colin Matthews' first opera, A Visit to Friends (2025) will also be supported by Coleman's legacy.